MaoKo/FGFX/README.md

-FGFL (Fast Generate Fast Lexical analyse) is a scientific tools.
+FGFL (Fast Generate Fast Lexer) is a scientific tools.
 The purpose of such tools is to create from lexical specification (test folder) a DFA ready for lexical analysis.
 Note that the DFA is suboptimal, in the future, I attempt to fix this.
 Also for speed, maybe, I replace the Vector with Hash.